 A Yoga Therapist applies yoga techniques to specific health conditions.
-A Yoga Therapist, therefore, must be trained in both the techniques (asana, pranayama, chanting, philosophy or point of view and meditation) and the therapeutic applications of these techniques.
+A Yoga Therapist, therefore, must be trained in both the techniques (asana, pranayama, chanting, philosophy/point of view, and meditation) as well as the therapeutic applications of these techniques.

 Yoga Therapists help clients to heal any number of physical conditions such as back pain, shoulder injury, sciatica, pelvic floor dysfunction, and plantar fasciitis.
 They also have therapeutic practices to address anxiety disorders, PTSD, insomnia, depression, autoimmune diseases, addiction, obesity, cancer support, and more.